Quick Verdict

 | n8n → Make | Low-Medium | 30–50 hours | Moving to SaaS is technically simpler; some custom nodes lose functionality |

-| n8n → Zapier | Low | 20–40 hours | Zapier’s simplicity means some n8n logic must be restructured |
+| n8n → Zapier | Low | 20–40 hours | Zapier’s simplicity means some n8n logic must be restructured or simplified |

 Platform Risk: The Cost Nobody Prices In